mike-koch/Mods-for-HESK/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-49251479-1/hesk/README)](https://github.com/mkoch227/Hesk)

-<h2>HESK UI v1.1.5</h2>
+<h2>HESK Web Services</h2>

-This branch contains all files modified from the base version of HESK to become HESK UI, a clean user interface for HESK v2.5.3
+This branch contains additional files on top of HESK UI that create the HESK Web Services, a REST API to retrieve / submit changes to support tickets.

 <h2>Download</h2>

-You can download this tweak via two ways:
+There are currently no releases available, however you will eventually be able to download this tweak via two ways:

 <ol>
 <li><strong>Stable Releases:</strong> Releases that have a release tag associated with a commit are considered releases.
 You can click on "releases" on the top of the repo, and then click "zip" or "tar.gz" to download the repo at that stage.</li>